All Episodes

 Let's get into Zeitgeist right now.

-I gotta tell you the truth.
+I got to tell you the truth.

-Big time, major league bullshit, you have to stand in awe of the all-time champion of false promises and exaggerated claims, religion.
+You have to stand in awe of the all-time champion of false promises and exaggerated claims, religion.

 Think about it.

-Religion has actually convinced people that there's an invisible man living in the sky who watches everything you do, every minute of every day.
+Religion has actually convinced people that there's an invisible man living in the sky who watches everything you do every minute of every day.

-And the Invisible Man has a special list of ten things he does not want you to do.
+And the invisible man has a special list of ten things he does not want you to do.

-And if you do any of these ten things, he has a special place full of fire and smoke and burning and torture and anguish where he will send you to live and suffer and burn and choke and scream and cry forever and ever till the end of time.
+And if you do any of these ten things, he has a special place full of fire and smoke and burning and torture and anguish when he will send you to live and suffer and burn and choke and scream and cry forever and ever till the end of time.

 But he loves you.

-Like, in a way, the thing is with mosaic law is that you can't really dispute it and have human rights or civil rights, although George Carlin does do a brilliant bit about human rights that kind of acknowledges that paradox.
+Like, in a way, the thing is with Mosaic law is that you can't really dispute it and have human rights or civil rights.

 I've deliberately done things wrong.

-And the thing was, is I knew that, you know, it meant oxen in a general way, but I thought it was funny to think, pretend that I believe it's just covet your oxen in a literal way.
+Like when I did a whole bit of stand up about covert your oxen, like when I was before I was a believer, and the thing was, is I knew that you know it meant oxen in a general way, but I thought it was funny to think pretend that I believe it's just covet your oxen in a literal way.

-That's a lovely, you know, I did all sorts of camp silly stuff.
+I did all sorts of camp silly stuff.

-Anyway, but the truth is that if you are not prioritizing God, i.e.
+Anyway, but the truth is that you go, if you are not prioritizing God, i.e., the sublime principle, then you're kind of already in hell.

 It's not like you're thrown into hell as a punishment because you didn't, although there is, you know, I know eschatology a little and damnation and stuff.